 What kinds of honors can I receive?
 How do I purchase my honor cord?

 Check with your department for any specific honors you could apply to receive.
 A second e-mail notification with the SUBJECT LINE: Honor Cord Notification and Pick Up Information will be sent to your NP e-mail account before April 29.
 The first notification went to your NP e-mail account on April 2.
-You will need to present this letter, confirmation number, and New Paltz or photo ID to the Bookstore in order to receive your honor cord, beginning Wednesday, April 29.
-If you do not receive an honor letter by March 30th and you have checked all recent addresses (including your home), please e-mail the commencement office at firstname.lastname@example.org.
-The campus bookstore will also have a list of all eligible students.
+You will need your confirmation number and New Paltz or photo ID in order to receive your honor cord beginning Wednesday, April 29.
+If you do not receive an honor letter by March 30 and you have checked all recent addresses (including your home), please go directly to the campus bookstore which will also have a list of all eligible students, beginning April 29.
 Undergraduates eligible to be considered for honors are candidates with a GPA of 3.30 or higher.
-This ranking is based on the work completed by the end of the Fall 2013 semester.
-Candidates may purchase an honor cord at the college bookstore.
+This ranking is based on the work completed by the end of the Fall 2014 semester.
+Eligible candidates may purchase an honor cord at the college bookstore.
 Honor cords are $12.95.

 Please see "How Do I Participate in the Ceremony" above for information on the Graduating Senior Survey and obtaining your confirmation number.

 Do candidates rent or purchase caps and gowns?

 Caps and gowns are purchased and must be worn by all participants.
 We do not rent caps and gowns.
 The gowns are royal blue to match the school colors.
 Please do not wear your high school cap and gown.